 Constipation can become a serious and painful condition for any animal, so it's important to be aware of the best cat laxatives you can use to help your pet.
 The following laxatives are approved for felines, but you should consult your vet right away if your cat appears to be in distress.
+If your cat is dealing with recurring digestive symptoms, get your hands on LovetoKnow's vet-written eBook called "Happy Tummy Cat" for a roadmap to understanding and recovery.

 Stimulant Laxatives for Cats